azavea/nasa-hyperspectral/docs/arch/v1/README.md

 ## Evaluation criteria / non-functional requirements

 At this time we don't know exactly what technology or architecture will fit project requirements.
-It is expected that there will be a perioud of exploration and evaluation of possible alternatives.
+It is expected that there will be a period of exploration and evaluation of possible alternatives.
 Here we provide some non-functional requirements based on what we already know about the problem domain.
-These should be addressed in subsequent techonlogy evaluation ADRs.
+These should be addressed in subsequent technology evaluation ADRs.
 The final system architecture will undoubtably have to be a compromise among these.

 1. General purpose raster processing system
     - Input sources can vary.
 While primary input will be raster data we can not restrict it to a single data source.
     - Output data products will vary.
-Initial use case describes oil spill detection and tree mortailty map.
+Initial use case describes oil spill detection and tree mortality map.
-    Ultimatly the system should accomidate variaty of data products.
+    Ultimately the system should accommodate variaty of data products.

 2. Scalability
     - Should be able to work with relatively large inputs.
 Single input scene may be larger than 8Gb.